tobeva/tobeva.com/content/articles/brain-oriented-programming/index.md

 *The article discusses objects and attributes, not methods and APIs.
 NumPy's* *[ndarray](https://numpy.org/doc/stable/reference/arrays.ndarray.html) has* *15 attributes but 50 methods.
 That's totally fine, but imagine the* *opposite, if it had 50 attributes?
-That would probably be a mess.*
+That would be a mess.*

 *Attributes are global variables in the structured program that is the* *object, so each additional attribute potentially complicates the* *implementation of every other method in the object, present and future.*

 *In contrast, adding a new method is just adding a new useful thing you can* *do with that object, it doesn't hurt the existing methods at all.
-This is* *part of the reason Functional Programming is based on functions.
+This is* *part of the reason Functional Programming encourages functions.
 The only* *real cost of huge flat APIs is documentation and discovery, the programmer* *needs to be able to find what they need.*

 *Creating a nicely balanced tree of objects as the implementation and then* *adding a flat API layer on top is sometimes the best of both worlds.*